domlobo/pscircle-fork/README.md

 By default image will be printed directly to X11 root window of the display specified in `--output-display=...`.
 But you can print image to PNG file by specifying `--output=pscircle.png` argument.
 (Check [#6 example](examples/06-output-to-image.sh))

 When you finish configuring command line arguments you can modify corresponding constants in [config.h.meson](config.h.meson) and recompile the application so that your configuration would be used by default.

+## Using *pscircle* with desktop environments

+GNOME, KDE, XFCE and, probably, some other DE do not display X11 root window as desktop wallpaper.
+But you can still save the image to the file (by using `--output=path.png`) and either:

+* Set the path to the image in wallpaper system config.
+DE is likely to update the wallpaper automatically, when the image has changed.
+* Create your own script for updating the wallpaper after *pscircle* is called.
+(I'd appreciate if you share it.)

+> Hint: you can place the image in `/tmp` directory which is often mapped to the main memory.
+It omits writing to the disk and improves performance.

 # Examples